 A Brief History of IGAKU-SHOIN

-In 1881 the late Torasaku Kanehara, great-grandfather of our current president, Yu Kanehara, started importing medical books, having no knowledge of foreign language.
+In 1881 the late Torasaku Kanehara, great-grandfather of our current president, Shun Kanehara, started importing medical books, having no knowledge of foreign language.
 His first business was with German publishers, which is recognised as one of the first in the book importing business in Japan after the long seclusion under the Tokugawa dynasty.

 Judging from the vast demands for imported medical books, he decided to publish medical books and journals by his own hand.
 Getting much help from Japanese medical doctors, who were his customers, he succeeded in publishing his first book under the imprint of "KANEHARA SHOTEN" in 1882.